-Returns the sorted list formed by merging List1, List2 and List3 while removing duplicates.
+Returns the sorted list formed by merging List1, List2 and List3.
 All of List1, List2 and List3 must be sorted and contain no duplicates prior to evaluating this function.
+When two elements compare equal, the element from List1 is picked if there is such an element, otherwise the element from List2 is picked, and the other one deleted.